mu88/mu88.github.io/_posts/2020-01-24-Blazor-Translation.md

 <script src="https://gist.github.com/mu88/5fbe74b35998c218b4db63726bb6411c.js"></script>

 And that's all!
-Well, almost ;) The code would work, but it wouldn't do anything because there are no translations yet.
+Well, almost :wink: The code would work, but it wouldn't do anything because there are no translations yet.
 By creating the two resource files `Resources\CustomTranslator.en.resx` (English) and `Resources\CustomTranslator.de.resx` (German) and adding the key `SomeString` with an appropriate translation, the mission is completed.
 When running the app, the UI will be localized in German.

 If I'd like to add support for French, all I had to do would be:
 * Create a file `Resources\CustomTranslator.fr.resx` containing all the translations.